-In fact, during this year, in addition to the meeting in Ottawa which focused on Indigenous peoples in developed countries and indicators of well-being, we will hold three more regional meetings on participatory indicator-setting, in Latin America and the Caribbean, in Africa and in Asia.
-Parallel to this effort, the Interagency Support Group on Indigenous Issues, which brings together 29 UN and other intergovernmental organizations, has prepared and submitted to the Forum's session this coming May its own paper and survey of Indigenous-related indicators that already exist and also identifying the gaps.
-The results of all the regional meetings and the UN survey will then be synthesized, so that a number of core global and regional indicators can be proposed, through the Permanent Forum to the UN system, and other intergovernmental organizations, including IFIs, governments, the private sector and other civil society actors, as for example conservationist organizations.
+In fact, during this year, in addition to the meeting in Ottawa which focused on Indigenous peoples in developed countries and indicators of well-being, we will hold three more regional meetings on participatory indicator-setting, in Latin America and the Caribbean, in Africa, and in Asia.
+Parallel to this effort, the Interagency Support Group on Indigenous Issues, which brings together 29 UN and other intergovernmental organizations, has prepared and submitted to the Forum's session this coming May, its own paper and survey of Indigenous-related indicators that already exist and also identifying the gaps.
+The results of all the regional meetings and the UN survey will then be synthesized, so that a number of core global and regional indicators can be proposed through the Permanent Forum, to the UN system and other intergovernmental organizations, including IFIs, governments, the private sector, and other civil society actors, such as conservationist organizations.
 They can also be used by Indigenous peoples themselves.

-I am pleased that our international expert group meeting on Indigenous Peoples and Indicators of Well-being-the first in the series we are planning-has come to a successful conclusion.
-And we are grateful to Indian and Northern Affairs Canada, and the co-hosts [The University of Western Ontario and the National Association of Friendship Centres], for co-sponsoring this workshop.
-The workshop brought in Indigenous experts from the Russian Federation, the Arctic, First Nations of Canada, Native America, Australia, and New Zealand to discuss work done on indicators of relevance to Indigenous peoples within their respective regions with the following objectives in mind:
+Dear friends, I am pleased that our international expert group meeting on Indigenous peoples and indicators of well-being-the first in the series we are planning-has come to a successful conclusion.
+And we are grateful to Indian and Northern Affairs Canada, and The University of Western Ontario and the NAFC, for co-sponsoring this workshop.
+The workshop brought in Indigenous experts from the Russian federation, the Arctic, the First Nations of Canada, Native America, Australia, and New Zealand to discuss work done on indicators of relevance to Indigenous peoples within their respective regions with the following objectives in mind:

-- Identify gaps in existing indicators at the global, regional, and national levels that assess the situation of Indigenous peoples and impact policy making, governance, and program development, including from a gender perspective. - 2) Examine work being done to improve indicators so that they take into account Indigenous peoples and their concerns and assess them according to qualitative and quantitative criteria, including a gender perspective. - 3) Examine linkages between quantitative and qualitative indicators, particularly indicators that look at processes affecting Indigenous peoples - 4) Propose the formulation of core global and regional indicators that address the specific concerns and situations of Indigenous peoples, including Indigenous women and can also be used by international financial institutions, the UN system and other intergovernmental organizations, including regional ones.
+- Identify gaps in existing indicators at the global, regional, and national levels that assess the situation of Indigenous peoples, and impact policy making, governance, and program development, including from a gender perspective. - Examine work being done to improve indicators so that they take into account Indigenous peoples and their concerns, and assess them according to qualitative and quantitative criteria, including a gender perspective. - Examine linkages between quantitative and qualitative indicators, particularly indicators that look at processes affecting Indigenous peoples.

+Propose the formulation of core global and regional indicators that address the specific concerns and situations of Indigenous peoples, including Indigenous women, and can also be used by international financial institutions, the UN system and other intergovernmental organizations, including regional ones.

-C. The Main Results of the International Workshop on Indigenous Peoples and Indicators of Wellbeing
+3. The Main Results of the International Workshop on Indigenous Peoples and Indicators of Well-being